African Humanities Fellowship Program 2020/2021 for African Researchers

 Value of Fellowship:

-- Fellowship stipends allow recipients an academic year free from teaching and other duties for completion of the PhD dissertation, for revising the dissertation for publication, or for the first major research project after the PhD.
+- Fellowship stipends allow recipients an academic year free from teaching and other duties for revising the dissertation for publication or for the first major research project after the PhD.
 Fellows are also eligible for additional benefits such as residential stays for writing, manuscript development workshops, and publication support.

 Sponsors: The American Council of Learned Societies (ACLS), with financial support from the Carnegie Corporation of New York.